What To Do If You Find Mold in an HVAC System

 The homeowner is experiencing allergic symptoms, which may include a runny nose, trouble breathing, rash, or watering eyes.

-When the homeowner turns on the heat, they complain that their nose, throat, and eyes feel irritated.
+When the homeowner turns on the heat or A/C, they complain that their nose, throat, and eyes feel irritated.

 The homeowner suffers from unexplained headaches that go away when they leave the premises.